Last Updated on September 2, 2021 by Bilingual Kidspot

 Late Talkers: What you can do if your toddler isn’t talking yet

 Speech and Language Therapist Mary Pat O’Malley is here today to answer your questions about kids who are “Late Talkers” and to give tips on what to do when your are worried that your toddler isn’t talking yet.

-When should I see a Speech Therapist / Pathologist to know more about late talkers?
+- When should I see a Speech Therapist / Pathologist to know more about late talkers?

-What can I do to help my late talker?
+- What can I do at home to help my late talker?

 What is a Late Talker?